Why Am I Being Labeled a Spammer?

 You.

-If that happens often enough or happens from enough different recipients on Google, then Google will start automatically marking email that looks like that as spam without needing to be told further.
+If that happens often enough or is marked by enough different recipients on Google, then Google will start automatically marking email that looks like that as spam without needing to be told further.

 In other words, your email won’t get delivered.
-That includes not getting delivered to all the other people on Gmail that never once called it spam.
+That includes not getting delivered to all the other people on Gmail who never called it spam.

 This applies to just about any email system that has a “Spam” or “Junk” reporting system.